justindujardin/mathy/libraries/website/docs/index.md

 ### Use it during training

-Now that we've created a custom rule, we need Mathy to use it while training.
+Now that we've created a custom rule for converting subtract nodes into "plus negative" ones, we need Mathy to use it while training.

-We do this with custom environment arguments when using the [A3C Agent](/ml/a3c).
+We do this with custom environment arguments when using the [A3C Agent](/ml/a3c) and the [Poly Simplify](/envs/poly_simplify) environment.

 All together it looks like:

 ```python
 {!./snippets/use_a_custom_rule.py!}
 ```

+Congratulations, you've extended Mathy and begun training a new model with your custom action!

 ### Go further